SSPC maintain a detailed competency based training programme for all new members

 When will this program start?

-All new attendees to Intro courses from 1st June 2016 who intend to come back to the club will receive a training booklet.
-Also from that date, all attendees to the Handgun Safety course will be assessed to Level 1 if they pass this course.
+All attendees to the Introduction to Handguns Course who intend to come back to the club will receive a training booklet and all attendees to the Handgun Safety course will be assessed to Level 1 if they pass this course.

 What about current Provisional Licence Holders?

-If you currently hold a Provisional Licence, you do not currently need to do this program, however we would strongly suggest that you ask for a booklet and join the programme as it will make you a better shooter faster.
+If you currently hold a Provisional Licence you will still need to do this program as it will make you a better shooter faster.